AdobeDocs/aem-forms-automated-conversion-service.en/help/using/prefill-submit-forms.md

 ---
 # Recommended data source-based prefill and submit workflows for adaptive forms {#recommended-data-source-btased-prefill-and-submit-workflows-for-adaptive-forms}

-You can use any of the following data sources with adaptive forms converted using Automated Forms Conversion service:
+You can use any of the following data sources with adaptive forms converted using Automated Forms Conversion service (AFCS):

 * Form data model, OData, or any other third-party service
 * JSON schema